Syrets concentration camp: Camp operation

 The prisoners (women and men) were housed in wooden barracks and in dug-outs with doors and stairs leading down from the ground level to prevent them from freezing up in winter.
 The inmates were underfed and many starved to death, with daily mortality of around 10–15 people.
-Sturmbannführer Radomski ran a terror regime in the camp with the aid of Kommandant Anton Prokupek and a company of Sotniks.
-For the smallest misdemeanours he imposed heavy punishments and often struck the prisoners with the whip.
+Sturmbannführer Paul Radomski ran a terror regime in the camp with the aid of Kommandant Anton Prokupek and a company of Sotniks.
+For the smallest misdemeanours, he imposed heavy punishments and often struck the prisoners with the whip.
+Radomski also used his German shepherd pet, Rex, to attack inmates.

+The sadism of the camp administration convinced many inmates to flee, despite the penalty of death.
+Guards were not immune, with some arrested or subject to solitary confinement if they helped.

 Inmate revolt

-Before the Germans retreated from Kyiv, they attempted to conceal the atrocities they had committed at Babi Yar.
-Paul Blobel, who was in control of the mass murders in Babi Yar two years earlier, supervised the Sonderaktion 1005 in eliminating its traces.
-For six weeks from August to September 1943, more than 300 chained prisoners were forced to exhume and burn the corpses (using local headstones as bricks to build ovens) and scattered the ashes on farmland in the vicinity.).

-During the Sonderkommando 1005 exhumations, a group of prisoners secretly armed themselves with tools and scraps of metal they managed to find and conceal.
-They picked locks with keys they found on victims' bodies.
+During exhumations carried out by the Sonderkommando 1005 operation, a group of prisoners secretly armed themselves with tools and scraps of metal they managed to find and conceal.
+They picked locks with keys that had been found on the bodies of victims.
 Martin Gilbert quotes historian Reuben Ainsztein:

 On the night of September 29, 1943, as the camp was being dismantled, an inmate revolt broke out.
-The prisoners overpowered the guards using their bare hands, hammers and screwdrivers.
+Prisoners overpowered the guards, using their bare hands, hammers, and screwdrivers.
 Fifteen people managed to escape.
 Among them was Vladimir Davіdov, who later served as a witness at the Nuremberg Trials.
 Among other escapees were Fyodor Zavertanny, Jacob Kaper, Filip Vilkis, Leonid Kharash, I. Brodskiy, Leonid Kadomskiy, David Budnik, Fyodor Yershov, Jakov Steiuk, Semyon Berland, Vladimir Kotlyar.
 Once Nazi control was re-established in the camp, the remaining 311 inmates were executed.

 After the camp's liberation, Soviet authorities took a group of American, British, and Soviet correspondents to the site of the Babi Yar massacres.
 Bill Downs and Bill Lawrence were among those who interviewed three Syrets-held Jewish prisoners of war who had been forced to participate in the mass disposal of bodies: Efim Vilkis, Leonid Ostrovsky, and Vladimir Davidoff.
 In an article for Newsweek in December 1943, Downs described Vilkis' account of the prisoner escape:

 According to Vilkis, some of the prisoners grew ill or went mad from the experience, and Nazi guards killed them as a warning to the rest.
 Three to five prisoners were shot each day.